Alam Ara: Production

 Alam Ara, which was funded by the business tycoon Seth Badriprasad Dube, cost ₹40 thousand.
 Principal photography was completed by Adi M. Irani at Jyoti Studios in Bombay within four months, using equipment that was bought from Bell & Howell.
 When being interviewed by Bhagwan Das Garga, Ardeshir Irani confessed that he kept the project a secret during its production.
 H. M. Reddy, Bharucha, Gidwani, and Pessi Kerani were the assistant directors.
 As the studio was located near a railway track, the film was shot mostly during the nighttime—between 1:00 am and 4:00 am—to avoid noise from the active trains, which according to Ardeshir Irani would pass every several minutes.
 Microphones were placed at concealed locations around the actors.

 Irani and Rustom Bharucha, a lawyer and the manager of his other production company, Imperial Studios, worked as sound technicians for the film.
 Before the shooting started, they learned the basics of sound recording from American expert Wilford Deming.
 When Deming came to Mumbai to give them the sound machines, he charged ₹100, which Irani considered a large number at the time.
 Irani could not fulfill his demand and later finished it by himself and Bharucha.
 They used Tanar, a single-system recording by which sound is recorded at the same time of shooting.
 After filming ended, Alam Ara was edited by Ezra Mir and its final reel length was 10,500 ft.
 In 2012, the magazine Outlook reported that the cast and crew were pleased to be parts of the film and ready to receive lesser pays for their work.

 Soundtrack

-The soundtrack to Alam Ara was released by Saregama, and has a total of seven songs: "De De Khuda Ke Naam Pe Pyaare", "Badla Dilwayega Yaar Ab Tu Sitamgaroon Se", "Rootha Hai Aasmaan", "Teri Kateelee Nigaahon Ne Mara", "De Dil Ko Aaram Aey Saaki Gulfaam", "Bhar Bhar Ke Jaam Pila Ja", and "Daras Bin Morey Hain Tarse Nayna Pyare".
-"De De Khuda Ke Naam Pe Pyaare", sung by Muhammad Wazir Khan, became popular at the time of its release and was acknowledged as the first song of Hindi cinema.
+The soundtrack to Alam Ara was released by Saregama, and has a total of seven songs.

 Zubeida performed mostly the rest of the songs.
 The credit of the film, however, did not mention both the music director and lyricist.
 According to Ferozshah Mistri's son Kersi Mistri, all of the songs were composed by his father; in contrast, the film's booklets mentioned B. Irani as the composer.
 Ardeshir Irani said that he did not know who the music directors are, adding that he had only a pump organ and tabla player.
 Furthermore, he confessed that the lyrical composition was done by himself.